Homemade Cherry Pie

 - Do not over work your dough - you want flaky dough that isn’t tough.
 Once you have a shaggy dough that is enough - hands off, wrap and allow it to rest and hydrate.

 - Fresh or Frozen Cherries?
 I always prefer using fresh cherries for the best flavor and texture, but if you can’t no worries just use frozen.
-Use thawed frozen cherries or a canned jar and drain the juices well.
+Use frozen cherries or a canned jar and drain the juices well.
+Thaw or leave frozen as they will thaw while they are stirred with the rest of the ingredients and set aside, juices will be left behind.

 - What kind of Cherries?
 For this cherry pie filling recipe, you can use either sweet cherries for a sweet cherry pie or tart cherries for a sour cherry pie.
 As you’ll see in the recipe, the only difference between them is the amount of sugar and lemon juice.
 See recipe notes for details.
 When it’s comes to the actual type of sweet cherries - feel free to use whatever variety you like.